 Located in Hirakata City, Osaka, Kansai Gaidai is accessible, within a one-hour train ride, to Kyoto and Nara, the ancient capitals, and Osaka, the second largest business hub in Japan.
 Kansai Gaidai has two campuses in Hirakata: the Nakamiya campus and the Hotani campus.
 The Center for International Education, the centerpiece for the Asian Studies Program is located at the Nakamiya campus.

-Hiram students who would like to apply as an exchange student to Kansai Gaidai may apply through the Hiram Study Abroad Office by completing the exchange application and making an appointment with the Exchange Director in Hinsdale 139.
+Hiram students who would like to apply as an exchange student to Kansai Gaidai may apply through the Brittany Jackson by completing the exchange application and making an appointment with her in Teachout Price, Strategic Academic Initiatives Office.

 Tuition and Fees: Students participating in this exchange program pay tuition, room, and board to their home institutions.